cysouw/graphicalgrammar/text/germany.md

 > ['I call a period an expression having a beginning and an end in itself and a magnitude easily taken in at a glance.' translation from @burkett2011: 206]

 The term *Periode* as a grammatical term for the complex sentence is widespread in German 18th and 19th Century grammatical texts.
 It is used already by Meiner [-@meiner1781: 446] and Heyse [-@heyse1814: 491] and appears in almost all works to be discussed later in this chapter.

+### *Nackte Sätze*

+In German grammars of the 18th and 19th Century there is a widespread conceptual distinction between a bare and an extended sentence.
+A bare sentence is mostly defined as a sentence with only a subject and a predicate without any attributive or adverbial modifiers; a minimal sentence of sorts.
+The examples given always have intransitive verbs and it remains unclear whether transitive sentences also could be "bare".
+An extended sentence, in contrast, contains additional modifiers, though subordinate clauses are mostly relegated to yet further categories of sentence structure.
+This distinction is mostly referred to using the German words *nackt* 'naked' vs. *ausgebildet* 'developed'.
+However, there is some interesting variations and discussion throughout the 19th Century about exactly which word should be used.

+The origin of this terminological distinction can probably be traced back to Meiner [-@meiner1781: 446], who uses the terms *bloß* 'bare' for a minimal sentence and *ausgebildet* 'developed' for a sentence with additional modifiers.
+Contemporaneously, Adelung [-@adelung1782: 572] uses the terms *einfach/nackt* 'simple/naked' and *ausgebildet* 'developed'.
+This terminology is slightly changed in the first edition of Heyse's grammar of German [@heyse1814: 492-492] into *einfach/rein* 'simple/pure' and *ausgebildet/erweitert* 'developed/extended'.
+Then Heyse adjusted this again in the second edition by adding the term *nackt* 'naked, bare' as an alternative to *einfach* and *rein* [@heyse1820: 598].
+Finally, in the fourth edition of 1827 Heyse adds the term *bekleidet* 'dressed':

+> Solche Sätze […] kann man ~~ausgebildete~~, erweiterte, oder (im Gegensatze zu den nackten) ~~bekleidete~~ Sätze nennen. [@heyse1827: 636]
+>
+> ('Such sentences can be called "developed", "extended" or (opposite to "naked") "dressed" sentences.')

+The term *bekleidet* leads to a lot of discussion, because of the sexual connotations.
+The term *nackt* is not so much the problem, because this word in general is used to refer to situation without cover, like *nackter Boden* 'bare floor', and is also regularly used metaphorically, like in *nackte Angst* 'sheer terror'.
+So, in opposition to the words *ausgebildet* or *erweitert* there is no sexual connotation with the usage of the word *nackt*.
+However, in opposition to the word *bekleidet* 'dressed' the meaning of the word *nackt* suddenly obtains a clearly sexual connotation, clearly meaning 'nude'.
+Some authors seem to find this funny and probably consider it a good way to motivate students, while others strongly object to this as

+usage: billroth, götzinger

+against

+> Von nackten und bekleideten Sätzen zu reden ist geschmacklos, von nackten und erweiterten ist nicht viel geschmackvoller und enthält außerdem einen schiefen Gegensatz, den man in keiner Schülerarbeit dulden würde. [@kern1883: 5]

+> Man nennt solche Sätze, welche nur die wesentlichen (Haupt-) Satztheile enthalten, ~~nackte~, und solche, welche auch noch andere Theile enthalten, (nicht: ~~bekleidete~~, sondern) ~~ausgebildete~~ oder erweiterte Sätze. [@diesterweg1830: 166]

 ## Preliminary groundwork